andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 # Individual take home challenge

 For the individual coding challenge you will need to de-bug the code to get it working.
-The end result will be something like: *Dobby the house elf is very Devoted and has a power to evil ratio of 0.67*.
+The end result will be: *"Dobby the house elf is very Devoted and has a power to evil ratio of 1.6"*.
 The numbers you get will not be the same but the text should be the same.
 There are 6 errors to find.

 ```r